Overview of assessment process

 • Part 3 – Practical Clinical Competency

-Further information about the qualification and skills assessment process, along with sample exam questions is available in the CCEA Candidate Guide.
+Further details on the qualification and skills assessment process, including sample examination questions, can be found in the CCEA Candidate Guide.

 Applying for a visa